-Loews Hotels and Resorts Travel For Real Campaign using UGC for the whole marketing funnel.
+Fascinating case study of how Loews Hotels and Resorts Travel For Real Campaign uses UGC across the whole marketing funnel.

-UGC Validates Your Offering with Voices of Your Customers
+UGC Validates Your Offering through the Voices of Your Customers

 Selling messages do not get more authentic than those that come from customers.
 UGC is another form of customer validation like testimonials or case studies.
 The difference is that there is no room for bias for the brand interested in sharing these messages.